 - 1. If you do not have EU account with the entered email, you will see the message 'User not found' and you will need to create an account, - 2.
 Click on the "Create an account" link on the EU Login sign-in page, - 3.
 Fill in the provided form with your personal details, - 4.
 If the form is correctly filled in, an e-mail is sent to the address you provided in order to verify that you have access to it.
 If you cannot find the e-mail, check your spam or junk folder, - 5.
 Click the link in the e-mail or copy/paste it in the address bar of your browser, - 6.
 Select and confirm a password and click on "Submit", - 7.
-You now have an EU Login account and can proceed with the login for Reportnet 3 from the home page, - 8.
-As this is the first time you will login in to the Reportnet 3 platform, there are some additional steps to follow (next section) after you have been authenticated.
+You now have an EU Login account and need to set up the multi-factor authentication system (MFA).
+The MFA adds an extra step to the login process, ensuring it's truly you are accessing your account.
+This additional layer of protection significantly strengthens the security of sensitive data accessed through Reportnet 3.
+You can find information on how to set up the MFA here: eionet.europa.eu/reportnet/docs/prod/mfa-for-eu-login.pdf/, - 8.
+After obtaining an EU Login and setting up the MFA you can proceed with the login for Reportnet 3 from the home page, - 9.
+As this is the first time you will login into the Reportnet 3 platform, there are some additional steps to follow (next section) after you have been authenticated.